pbolduc/EventStore-DevOps/azure-resource-manager/README.md

 Parameters  | Default  | Description
 ------------- | ------------- | -------------
-adminUsername |  | Admin username used when provisioning virtual machines adminPassword |  | Admin password used when provisioning virtual machines location | ResourceGroup | Location where resources will be provisioned.
+adminUsername |  | The operating system admin username used when provisioning virtual machines adminPassword |  | The operating system admin password used when provisioning virtual machines location | ResourceGroup | Location where resources will be provisioned.
 A value of 'ResourceGroup' will deploy the resource to the same location of the resource group the resources are provisioned into virtualNetworkName | esvnet | Virtual Network name
-OS | windows | The OS to install on the VM.
-Allowed values are: windows or ubuntu. ubuntu is not complete yet jumpbox | No | Optionally add a virtual machine to the deployment which you can use to connect and manage virtual machines on the internal network vmEventStoreNodeCount | 1 | Number of Event Store nodes to provision vmSizeEventStoreNode | Standard_D2 | The VM size to deploy vmEventStoreDataDiskSize | 4 | Size of each data disk attached to data nodes in (Gb).
+OS | windows | The operating system to install on the VM.
+Allowed values are: windows or ubuntu. (*ubuntu is not complete*) jumpbox | No | Optionally add a virtual machine to the deployment which you can use to connect and manage virtual machines on the internal network vmEventStoreNodeCount | 1 | Number of Event Store nodes to provision vmSizeEventStoreNode | Standard_D2 | The VM size to deploy vmEventStoreDataDiskSize | 4 | Size of each data disk attached to data nodes in (Gb).
 Each VM size will be provisioned with the maximum number of data disks to maximize the IOPS.
-You can only pool disks that have 4GB of contiguous unallocated space. esVersion | 3.3.0 | The Event Store version to install (not complete)
+In Windows, you can only pool disks that have 4GB of contiguous unallocated space. esVersion | 3.3.0 | The Event Store version to install (*install is not complete*)